pulkitchowdry/document_based_chatbot/README.md

 ## Tech Stack

 - **Streamlit**: For building the user interface.
-- **Langchain**: To handle document processing, embedding, and retrieval.
+- **LangChain**: To handle document processing, embedding, and retrieval.
 - **Astra DB**: For storing document embeddings as vectors.
 - **Hugging Face**: For language model-based Q&A.